hai-vr/documentation/docs/changelogs/animator-as-code.md

 These breaking changes are meant to be the last breaking changes for the lifetime of Animator As Code V1.

+- Make AAC 1.2.0 a requirement, as AAC 1.2.0 adds additional argument checks for compatibility with Vixen.
 - Include contributions from @TayouVR and @yewnyx that make this package better installable via git url.

 ## 1.2.0-beta.2

+- Requires AAC 1.2.0.
 - (intra-version) Asset container provider no longer causes an issue with Vixen, where clips could not be generated in Edit mode for previews.
 - Include contributions from @TayouVR and @yewnyx that make this package better installable via git url.